daniellaomokore/pokemon_api/README.md

 * Install the dependencies by running `pip install -r requirements.txt` in the terminal or command prompt on your system.

 * set up your environmental variables in a '.env' file in the root.
-With variables for API = "[your secret api key user]"
+With variables for APIKEY = "[your secret api key user]"

-* Press the run button and follow the prompts
+* Run the 'pokemonOOP.py' file in the src directory and follow the prompt.

 ✨<b>How to Test:</b>